MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/networking.md

 Your network's available bandwidth dramatically impacts the quality of your remote sessions.
 As a result, it's a good practice to assess networking bandwidth requirements for users to ensure that enough bandwidth is available for on-premises dependencies.

-##### Assessment question

-When you use Azure Virtual Desktop in multiple regions, are you aware of networking factors that impact the architecture?

 ##### Recommendations

-- Whenever your internal policies allow, replicate platform and shared services to each region.
+- Replicate platform and shared services to each region whenever your internal policies allow you to.
-- If possible, use VM SKUs that offer accelerated networking.
+- Use VM SKUs that offer accelerated networking if possible.
 - Include end-user latency estimations in your region selection process.
-- When you estimate bandwidth requirements, take workload types into account, and monitor real-user connections.
+- Take workload types into account when you estimate bandwidth requirements, and monitor real-user connections.

 ## Network security